operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 All the tests are run through the [`Makefile`][makefile].
 This is a brief description of all makefile test instructions:

 - `test` - Runs the unit tests (`test-unit`).
-- `test/ci` - Runs markdown, sanity, and unit tests, installs the SDK binary, and runs the SDK subcommand and all E2E tests.
+- `test-ci` - Runs markdown, sanity, and unit tests, installs the SDK binary, and runs the SDK subcommand and all E2E tests.
 - `test-sanity` - Runs sanity checks.
 - `test-unit` - Runs unit tests.
 - `test/subcommand` - Runs subcommand tests.